gregorkastner/stochvol/README.md

 * factorstochvol and update in Rcpp

 ### Code cleanup
-* remove unnecessary svlsamplr code
+* -remove unnecessary svlsamplr code

 ### Optimize
 * 'sampler' should do smarter thinning